YaimaraNarito/Cloud-Network-Project/README.md

 - Update the `/ect/asnible/hosts` file to include the groups and specify them with brackets, i.e. `[Elk]`, and the Elk-Server IP address, i.e. `10.1.0.4` followed by `ansible_python_interpreter=usr/bin/python3`.
 - Run the playbook, and navigate to __http://[elk-server-ip]:5601/app/kibana#/home__ to check that the installation worked as expected.

-Use the following command to run, download the playbook, update the files, etc.
+Use the following command to run, download the playbook, update the files, etc.:

+- Command to verify that the container is on:
+     `$ docker container list -a`
+-Command to run container:
+     `$ sudo docker start elk`
 - Commands to open Ansible container:
      `$ sudo docker start <container_name>`
      `$ sudo docker attach <container_name>`
      `$ cd <desired directory>`
+- Command to update host file:
+     `$ sudo nano /etc/ansible/host/`
+- Command to update configuration files with correct IP addresses and ports:
+     `sudo nano <relative/absolute path to the configuration file>`
 - Command to create a playbook:
      `$ nano playbook-name.yml`
 - Command to run the playbook: